aws-samples/users-and-team-management-with-amazon-sagemaker-and-aws-sso/README.md

-# Team and user management with Amazon SageMaker and AWS Single Sign-On
+# Team and user management with Amazon SageMaker and AWS SSO

-## What this solution is solving
+This code repository is for the [AWS Machine Learning Blog](https://aws.amazon.com/blogs/machine-learning/) [post]().

-[Amazon SageMaker Studio](https://docs.aws.amazon.com/sagemaker/latest/dg/studio-ui.html) is a web-based, integrated development environment (IDE) for machine learning (ML) that lets you build, train, debug, deploy, and monitor your ML models.
-Each on-boarded user in Studio has their own dedicated set of resources, such as compute instances, a home directory on an [Amazon Elastic File System](https://aws.amazon.com/efs/) (Amazon EFS) volume, and a dedicated IAM execution role.
+[Amazon SageMaker Studio](https://docs.aws.amazon.com/sagemaker/latest/dg/studio-ui.html) is a web-based integrated development environment (IDE) for machine learning (ML) that lets you build, train, debug, deploy, and monitor your ML models.
+Each onboarded user in Studio has their own dedicated set of resources, such as compute instances, a home directory on an [Amazon Elastic File System](https://aws.amazon.com/efs/) (Amazon EFS) volume, and a dedicated [Identity and Access Management](https://aws.amazon.com/iam/) (IAM) execution role.

 One of the most common real-world challenges in setting up user access for Studio is how to manage multiple users, groups, and data science teams for data access and resource isolation.

-Many customers implement user management using federated identities with [AWS Single Sign-On](https://docs.aws.amazon.com/singlesignon/latest/userguide/what-is.html) (AWS SSO) and an external identity provider, such as Active Directory (AD) or AWS Managed Microsoft AD directory.
-It is aligned with AWS [best practice](https://wa.aws.amazon.com/wat.question.SEC_2.en.html) of using temporary credentials to access AWS accounts.
+Many customers implement user management using federated identities with [AWS Single Sign-On](https://docs.aws.amazon.com/singlesignon/latest/userguide/what-is.html) (AWS SSO) and an external identity provider (IdP), such as Active Directory (AD) or AWS Managed Microsoft AD directory.
+It's aligned with the AWS [recommended practice](https://wa.aws.amazon.com/wat.question.SEC_2.en.html) of using temporary credentials to access AWS accounts.

-[Amazon SageMaker Domain](https://docs.aws.amazon.com/sagemaker/latest/dg/studio-entity-status.html) supports AWS SSO and can be configured in SSO [authentication mode](https://docs.aws.amazon.com/sagemaker/latest/dg/onboard-sso-users.html).
-In this case each entitled SSO user has their own [Studio user profile](https://docs.aws.amazon.com/sagemaker/latest/dg/studio-entity-status.html).
-Users given access to Studio have a unique sign-in URL that directly opens Studio, and they sign in with their SSO credentials.
+[Amazon SageMaker](https://aws.amazon.com/sagemaker) [domain](https://docs.aws.amazon.com/sagemaker/latest/dg/studio-entity-status.html) supports AWS SSO and can be configured in AWS SSO [authentication mode](https://docs.aws.amazon.com/sagemaker/latest/dg/onboard-sso-users.html).
+In this case, each entitled AWS SSO user has their own [Studio user profile](https://docs.aws.amazon.com/sagemaker/latest/dg/studio-entity-status.html).
+Users given access to Studio have a unique sign-in URL that directly opens Studio, and they sign in with their AWS SSO credentials.
 Organizations manage their users in AWS SSO instead of the SageMaker domain.
 You can assign multiple users access to the domain at the same time.
-Customers use Studio user profiles for each user to define the user’s security permissions in Studio notebooks via an [Identity and Access Management](https://aws.amazon.com/iam/) (IAM) role attached to the user profile.
+You can use Studio user profiles for each user to define their security permissions in Studio notebooks via an IAM role attached to the user profile, called an execution role.
+This role controls permissions for SageMaker operations according to its IAM permission policies.

-In SSO authentication mode, there is always **one-to-one** mapping between users and user profiles.
-This works well in the case when one user is a member of only one data science team.
-In a more common use case, when a user can participate in multiple ML projects and be a member of multiple teams, the user requires access to different Studio user profiles with different execution roles and permission policies.
-Since you cannot manage user profiles independently of AWS SSO in SSO authentication mode, you cannot implement a one-to-many mapping between users and Studio user profiles.
+In AWS SSO authentication mode, there is always one-to-one mapping between users and user profiles.
+The SageMaker domain manages the creation of user profiles based on the AWS SSO user ID.
+You can’t create user profiles via the [AWS Management Console](http://aws.amazon.com/console).
+This works well in the case when one user is a member of only one data science team or if users have the same or very similar access requirements across their projects and teams.
+In a more common use case, when a user can participate in multiple ML projects and be a member of multiple teams with slightly different permission requirements, the user requires access to different Studio user profiles with different execution roles and permission policies.
+Because you can’t manage user profiles independently of AWS SSO in AWS SSO authentication mode, you can’t implement a one-to-many mapping between users and Studio user profiles.

-In case if you need to establish a strong separation of security contexts, for example for different data categories, or need to entirely prevent the visibility of one group of user’s activity and resources to another, the recommended approach is to create multiple SageMaker domains.
-At the time of this writing, you can create only one domain per AWS account per region.
+If you need to establish a strong separation of security contexts, for example for different data categories, or need to entirely prevent the visibility of one group of users’ activity and resources to another, the recommended approach is to create multiple SageMaker domains.
+At the time of this writing, you can create only one domain per AWS account per Region.
 To implement the strong separation, you can use multiple AWS accounts with one domain per account as a workaround.

-The second challenge is to [restrict access to the Studio IDE](https://aws.amazon.com/about-aws/whats-new/2020/12/secure-sagemaker-studio-access-using-aws-privatelink-aws-iam-sourceip-restrictions/) to only users from inside a corporate network or a designated [Virtual Private Cloud](https://aws.amazon.com/vpc/) (VPC).
+The second challenge is to [restrict access to the Studio IDE](https://aws.amazon.com/about-aws/whats-new/2020/12/secure-sagemaker-studio-access-using-aws-privatelink-aws-iam-sourceip-restrictions/) to only users from inside a corporate network or a designated VPC.
 You can achieve this by using [IAM-based access control policies](https://docs.aws.amazon.com/sagemaker/latest/dg/security_iam_id-based-policy-examples.html#api-access-policy).
-In this case the SageMaker domain must be configured with [IAM authentication mode](https://docs.aws.amazon.com/sagemaker/latest/dg/onboard-iam.html), because the IAM identity-based polices aren’t supported by the signing-in mechanism in SSO mode.
-The blog post [Secure access to Amazon SageMaker Studio with AWS SSO and a SAML application](https://aws.amazon.com/blogs/machine-learning/secure-access-to-amazon-sagemaker-studio-with-aws-sso-and-a-saml-application/) solves this challenge and demonstrates how to control network access to SageMaker domain.
+In this case the SageMaker domain must be configured with [IAM authentication mode](https://docs.aws.amazon.com/sagemaker/latest/dg/onboard-iam.html), because the IAM identity-based polices aren’t supported by the sign-in mechanism in AWS SSO mode.
+The post [Secure access to Amazon SageMaker Studio with AWS SSO and a SAML application](https://aws.amazon.com/blogs/machine-learning/secure-access-to-amazon-sagemaker-studio-with-aws-sso-and-a-saml-application/) solves this challenge and demonstrates how to control network access to a SageMaker domain.

-This solution addresses these challenges of AWS SSO user management for Amazon SageMaker Studio for a common use case of multiple user groups and a many-to-many mapping between users and teams.
-The solution outlines how to use a [custom SAML 2.0 application](https://docs.aws.amazon.com/singlesignon/latest/userguide/samlapps.html#addconfigcustomapp) as the mechanism to trigger the user authentication for Studio and to support multiple Studio user profiles per one AWS SSO user.
+This solution addresses these challenges of AWS SSO user management for Studio for a common use case of multiple user groups and a many-to-many mapping between users and teams.
+The solution outlines how to use a [custom SAML 2.0 application](https://docs.aws.amazon.com/singlesignon/latest/userguide/samlapps.html#addconfigcustomapp) as the mechanism to trigger the user authentication for Studio and support multiple Studio user profiles per one AWS SSO user.

 ## Solution overview
 The solution implements the following architecture: